* This is the Consumer Version. *

 Nerves that run close to the body’s surface near a bone are more vulnerable to injury.
 Examples are the

-Median nerve in the wrist (resulting in carpal tunnel syndrome—see Carpal Tunnel Syndrome)
+Median nerve in the wrist (resulting in carpal tunnel syndrome—see page Carpal Tunnel Syndrome)

 Ulnar nerve in the elbow